Military ranks of East Germany: Volksmarine

 While the sleeve ranks of the Volksmarine officers were of the style used by the Soviet Navy, all shoulder board insignia used were German in origin, with the star arrangement for officers based on the Soviet rank insignia.

 Officer ranks and insignia

 Unlike most Warsaw pact navies, the People's Navy also used staff corps insignia on the sleeve following traditional German practice.
 The sleeve rank insignia shown are those of the line officer corps.

+Officer candidate or officer aspirant (OA)

+The table below contains the Ofiziersschüler ranks (en: student officers; equivalent to officer candidate or officer aspirant (OA)).